Current-induced re-entrant superconductivity and extreme nonreciprocal superconducting diode effect in valley-polarized systems: Formalism

-For the usual case, the depairing currents are just equal to critical currents which break the superconductivity.
-No superconducting state can sustain once the applied current $j_{ext} > \tilde{j}_{c+}$ or $j_{ext} < \tilde{j}_{c-}$ for a definite valley polarization $h_{v}$ \cite{Daido}.
-However, the situation becomes more complex including the effect of the current-induced valley polarization modulation.
-See colored dashed lines Fig.~\ref{FIG1}(b), as the applied current $j_{ext}$ varies, the $h_{v}$ will also change following the relation shown in Eq.~(\ref{Eq5}).
-Note that $h_{v}$ affects the depairing currents $\tilde{j}_{c\pm}(h_{v})$ simultaneously (colored solid lines).
-Therefore, the values of $j_{ext}$ and $\tilde{j}_{c\pm}$ should be recompared.
-In Fig.~\ref{FIG1}(b), we use dark green stars to denote intersection points between the $h_{v}-j_{ext}$ line (dashed lines) and the $\tilde{j}_{c\pm}-h_{v}$ lines (solid lines).
-At the regions between these intersections, $|j_{ext}|$ is always smaller than $|\tilde{j}_{c\pm}|$, which means the sytem can stay in superconducting phase.
-While in the other regions for $j_{ext} > \tilde{j}_{c+}$ or $j_{ext} < \tilde{j}_{c-}$, the superconducting phase cannot exist.
-Therefore, the intersection points actually denote the actual critical currents $j_{c \pm}$ in metal-superconductor transitions.
-Moreover, we can find the characteristics of $j_{c\pm}$ strongly depends on the initial valley splitting field $h_{v}^{0}$.
-One notable example is that the system stays in the normal phase at $j_{ext}=0$, but is driven into a superconductor when $j_{ext} > 0$.
-This is characterized by both $j_{c\pm} > 0$ (dark green stars on the earthy yellow line), which exactly corresponds extreme nonreciprocity observed in previous experiment \cite{Lin}.
+For the usual case, the depairing currents which are demanded to dissolve Cooper pairings are just equal to superconducting critical currents.
+No superconducting state can sustain once the applied normal current $j_{ext} > \tilde{j}_{c+}$ or $j_{ext} < \tilde{j}_{c-}$ for a definite valley polarization $h_{v}$.
+However, the situation becomes more complex after including the effect of the current-induced valley polarization modulation.
+See magenta solid lines and cyan dashed lines Fig.~\ref{FIG1}(b), as the applied current $j_{ext}$ varies, the $h_{v}$ will also change following the relation of Eq.~(\ref{Eq5}).
+Note that $h_{v}$ in turn affects the superconducting order parameter $\Delta (q)$ as well as corresponding depairing currents $\tilde{j}_{c\pm}(h_{v})$ (red and dark blue solid lines).
+Therefore, the relations between $j_{ext}$ and $\tilde{j}_{c\pm}$ should now be reevaluated.
+In Fig.~\ref{FIG1}(b), we use dark green stars to denote intersection points between the $h_{v}-j_{ext}$ line and the $\tilde{j}_{c\pm}-h_{v}$ lines.
+At the regions between these intersection points (cyan dashed lines), $|j_{ext}|$ is found to be always smaller than $|\tilde{j}_{c\pm}|$, indicating that the system should stay in the superconducting phase.
+While in the other regions (magenta solid lines), $j_{ext} > \tilde{j}_{c+}$ or $j_{ext} < \tilde{j}_{c-}$, meaning that the normal phase should be favored.
+Therefore, the intersection points can define actual critical currents $j_{c \pm}$ in metal-superconductor transitions.
+Moreover, we can find the characteristics of $j_{c\pm}$ strongly depends on the initial valley splitting field $h_{v}^{0}$ (intersections with the vertical axis).
+One notable example that the system stays in the normal phase at $A$ point (magenta region) with $j_{ext}=0$, but is driven into a superconductor (cyan region) after acrossing $B$ point with $j_{ext} > 0$.
+This will lead to two positive critical currents ($j_{c\pm} > 0$), which is quite similar to extreme nonreciprocity observed in previous experiment \cite{Lin}.